rbind/daijiang/content/en/2017-03-30-updating-website-with-hugo-and-blogdown.md

 git push -u origin master
 ```

+## Approach 2: Use Netlify

+The free plan of [netlify](www.netlify.com) can meet all my requirements: build my website from the source, https, and custom domain.
+So I have deployed my website there.
+The good thing is that I do not need to push the `public` folder to github anymore.
+Whenever I change the source code of my website, netlify will automatically rebuild my website for me!
+How cool it that?

 ## Issues

 Here are some issues I still have:

 - I used to have my Chinese and English blogs separated; and I have two short names for Disqus comments for them.
 Now I have merged these two blogs into one folder, but I cannot merge their comments too.
 I can only choose one shortname.
 Any solutions?
-- In this setup (submodule for `public` folder), whenever I rebuild the site, almost all webpages in the `public` folder changed and need to commit and push to github??
-Why?
+- ~~In this setup (submodule for `public` folder), whenever I rebuild the site, almost all webpages in the `public` folder changed and need to commit and push to github??
+Why?~~
+  + It turns out that Hugo will rebuild webpages that have been changed (e.g. lists of blog posts) but not all of them.
+So, this is not an issue anymore.
 - to be updated.

 ## Useful links